 First, a step back.
 Most of my recent ancestors, as far as I know, come from Ireland and Britain, with some Scandinavians thrown in there, as well as ancestors from other regions of Europe.
 Oh, and Neanderthals too; they aren’t exactly recent, but we can’t forget them.
 Before that, my ancestors eventually trace back to Africa, as is true of everyone.
 If someone were to ask me about my ethnicity, I’d probably say that I am Irish-American, though I know that any label must necessarily discard some complexity.
 After all, a single name cannot possible encompass the nearly infinite number of ancestors standing behind me.
 Identity, ancestry, and genes certainly correlate with each other, but never perfectly so.
 My wife is the daughter of Korean immigrants and would refer to herself as Korean-American.
 And her recent family tree, as far as she knows, contains ancestors who lived not only in Korea, but also in northern China.

 Of course, those are just recent ancestors, and the ones we know of.
 We know that all people belong to one species and thus share ancestry.
-It’s merely a matter of time of how far back when your family tree and my family tree intersect.
+It’s merely a matter of time of how far back we have to go until your family tree and my family tree intersect.
 In a genetic sense, we are all cousins.

-Anyway, this is all a long lead-up to say that people would probably describe our kids as multi-racial, mixed, half-and-half, or hapa.
+Anyway, this is all a long lead-up to say that people would probably describe our kids as “bi-racial,” multiracial, “mixed,” or hapa.
 The chances of me meeting my wife would have been less likely a few centuries ago (though not impossible), given the distance between northwestern Europe and east Asia.
 In genetic vocabulary, we might say our kids are a microcosm of gene flow, which occurs when populations merge and have offspring.
 Whatever.
 To us, they are simply our kids, and we love them the way that parents are supposed to do.
 And they are good kids – smart, kind, healthy.
-We know we are lucky.
+We know that we are lucky.

 There is a certain logic to this.
 Very often we define things not merely by what they are, but by what they are not.
 In a recent essay, Jessa Crispin argued that this comes into play in many groups identities.
 For example, atheists are defined by simply not being theists.
 Germans could be portrayed by how they differed from being French (I’m not sure about this example, but her idea is interesting).
 When it comes to people, do we tend to dichotomize them as being either “like me” or “not like me” with a propensity toward seeing the latter?
 If so, is this innate?
 Or does it depend on what we learn about human variation, and our experiences with diversity?